 Housing Application and Room Picks Information

-Please see the information below for dates of applications, how to apply, policies for cancelling your application, and information about in-hall room picks.
-To apply, log into homeunderthedome.nd.edu and select "Housing Application" from the gold menu bar.
+Please see the information below for dates of applications, how to apply, policies for canceling your application, and information about in-hall room picks.
+The application will be available between February 12-25 by logging into homeunderthedome.nd.edu and selecting "Housing Application" from the gold menu bar.

 Float for a Single Application